Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Discussion

-The interpretability is limited to the final steps of the model, so a clinician must still infer how the relevant qualities (i.e., peak-to-peak distance, amplitude, burst suppression ratio) are weighed in the model's assessment of similarity.
-In cases where this is not clear, the qualitative neighborhood analyses are available for examination.
-An area of future work would be to account for known qualities of interest explicitly.
-Despite this limitation, the interpretability provided by this model greatly surpasses all similarly-performing models.
+There are limitations to our study.
+Firstly, we use the majority vote of the 124 raters as ground truth.
+Even though the rater population is large, it is still possible that a different group of raters may yield different ground truth labels.
+Secondly, the interpretability is limited to the final steps of the model, so a clinician must still infer how the relevant qualities (i.e., peak-to-peak distance, amplitude, burst suppression ratio) are weighed in the model's assessment of similarity.
+In cases where this is not clear, qualitative neighborhood analyses are available for examination.
+Future work could account for known qualities of interest explicitly.
+Despite this limitation, the interpretability provided by this model greatly surpasses that of the state-of-the-art for this task.